 - RPO of four hours: Use scheduled snapshot replication

 - RPO of 8-24 hours: Use existing backup solution (data that can potentially be recreated from other repositories)

-Step 3: Make a Blueprint of the Network Infrastructure
+Step 3: Make a Blueprint of Your Network Infrastructure

-Creating detailed documentation of your entire network infrastructure will make it much easier to rebuild the system after a disaster, especially if the network was corrupted by a cyberattack.
+Creating detailed documentation of your network infrastructure will make it much easier to rebuild the system after a disaster, especially if a cyberattack corrupted the network.

-Different components of the system have different levels of importance to business continuity, so be sure to indicate the priority of each service as mission-critical, essential, or nonessential so they can be restored in the appropriate order.
-Don’t forget to include system dependencies in your blueprint, because they may impact how you prioritize recovery.
+Different system components have different levels of importance to business continuity, so be sure to indicate the priority of each service as mission-critical, essential, or nonessential so they can be restored in the appropriate order.
+Don’t forget to include system dependencies in your blueprint because they may impact how you prioritize recovery.

 Step 4: Select a Disaster Recovery Solution

 Storage capacity, recovery timeline, and configuration complexity will affect the cost of a disaster recovery solution.
 In many cases, you are choosing between a solution that offers quick recovery times but may lose days of data and a solution that maintains system availability but kills you with high complexity and costs.